Plantasia: Information

 In 2019, Plantasia added many new features to its exhibits.
 These included a new cafeteria and gift shop.
 Within the glasshouse new additions included a waterfall lookout, rainforest hut, living bridge and interactive educational exhibits.

+In 2026 a new area was added, 'Vital Venoms and Practical Poisons', highlighting the roles both animals and plants play in the world of medical developments.
+Some new animals included in this area include Oriental fire-bellied toads, Checkered garter snakes and a Mangrove snake.